BehshadBabai/flashcards/README.md

 ## General Information
 This webpage is developed to showcase knowledge of developing responsive webpages using react and managing the state of the application using redux.
-The website allows users to create topics, quizzes for those topics and flashcard for quizzes.
+The website allows users to create topics, quizzes for those topics and flashcards for quizzes.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->